-The proposed project will be in compliance with all applicable permitting processes.
-As the long-term owner and operator of the project, Ameresco, Inc. and Bright Canyon Energy Corporation are committed to serving as a good steward of the environment and community.
+The project is in compliance with all applicable permitting processes.
+As the long-term owner and operator of the project, Ameresco, Inc. is committed to serving as a good steward of the environment and community.

-Project facilities would be located on land leased from the Navy in accordance with its policies and procedures.
-Because the property is owned by the Navy, the proposed facilities would be subject to federal requirements and any other applicable requirements.
+Project facilities are located on land leased from the Navy in accordance with its policies and procedures.
+Because the property is owned by the Navy, the facilities are subject to federal requirements and any other applicable requirements.

 City Zoning and Land Use Classification